O4h/gigachad-bot/docs/index.md

 ###  [Invite the bot!](https://discord.com/api/oauth2/authorize?client_id=843550872293867570&permissions=67584&scope=bot%20applications.commands)

-If you have suggestions/features that could be nice to add, join the support server to suggest them!
+If you have suggestions/features that could be nice to add, join the support server to suggest them, or create an issue!